 I.e. by just looking at the template the binding type cannot be determined.
 Knowledge of directive specifics is required to understand the template.

-make templates analyzable by tools
+Make templates analyzable by tools

-know what parts in a template are expressions and which are not
+know which parts in a template are expressions and which are not

 know the directives in a template to be able to verify a template (i.e. which attributes are allowed and which are not)